Good Taste the Only Real Moat Left

 - Must make sense to a first-time user

-- Ship the final version somewhere real and observe what happens.
+- Ship it somewhere real and watch what happens.

 Why taste alone is not enough